 Anthralin.
 An anti-inflammatory drug that treats the thicker, hard-to-treat patches of psoriasis.

 Oral or topical retinoids

-Immunosuppressive medications (such as Cyclosporine)
+Immunosuppressive medicines (such as cyclosporine or methotrexate)

 There is no known way to prevent psoriasis.
 Although it is a lifelong condition, it often can be controlled with appropriate treatment.
 Keeping the skin clean and moist, and avoiding person-specific psoriasis triggers (excessive stress, for example) may help decrease flare-ups.